ZEISS-PiWeb/PiWeb-Import-Sdk/docs/writing_a_plugin/import_format.md

 The first two properties we have updated are `title` and `description`.
 These two values determine how our new plug-in should be displayed in the plug-in management view of *PiWeb Auto Importer*.
 This is not strictly necessary for a working plug-in, but it helps us to find our plug-in in the plug-in management view.
 Similarly, the `displayName` property in the `provides` section specifies how the import format provided by our plug-in should be displayed when *PiWeb Auto Importer* needs to refer to it, for example in the import settings.

-Our third change is the addition of the `fileExtensions` list in the `provides` section.
-The list of file extensions is also used for display purposes but also to provide file extension masks in file selection dialogs.
+Our fourth change is the addition of the `fileExtensions` list in the `provides` section.
+The list of file extensions is also used for display purposes.
+Additionally it also generates file extension masks in file selection dialogs.

 {: .note }
 There are many other optional manifest properties.
 You can find more information about the manifest file in [Manifest]({% link docs/plugin_fundamentals/manifest.md %}).